skibu/LiminalRack/docs/liminalChangelog.md

 # Liminal Rack Change Log

+- 8/14/25
+  - If window should be full screen mode, which is default for Liminal Rack, then it is done automatically at startup.
+This way seems less like a computer application and more like a dedicated tool.
 - 8/13/25
   - For Liminal, when zoom to modules now making modules as large as possible instead of adding a 24 unit margin.
 Important since using smaller screen for Liminal.
   - Improved cable shadows so there is a light one for dark panels.
 Provides a more consistent look that is nice.